 Mark Scott joined the Department of Religious Studies and Theology at Stonehill College in 2022.
-He has published two academic monographs: Pathways in Theodicy: An Introduction to the Problem of Evil and Journey Back to God: Origen on the Problem of Evil.
+He has published three academic monographs: The Beauty of Souls: Aesthetic Encounters with Marilynne Robinson, Pathways in Theodicy: An Introduction to the Problem of Evil and Journey Back to God: Origen on the Problem of Evil.
 His essays have appeared in numerous scholarly venues, including Harvard Theological Review, Journal of Early Christian Studies, Religious Studies, and Open Theology, among other publications.

 Education